roscoestar/roscoestar.github.io/_posts/2019-09-25-portrayals.markdown

 A couple key features to note about stegosaurs:
 1. _Alternating plates_.
 The plates on their backs weren’t paired like a mirror image, but were alternating like footprints.
 2. _A particularly ancient dinosaur_.
-Stegosaurus is one of the few Jurassic dinosaurs that’s really famous (most of the famous ones are from the Cretaceous, tens millions of years later).
+Stegosaurus is one of the few Jurassic dinosaurs that’s really famous (most of the famous ones are from the Cretaceous, tens of millions of years later).
 Tyrannosaurus was closer in time to an iPhone than it was to Stegosaurus, so depictions showing the two side-by-side are very wrong.
 Stegosaurus lived alongside Allosaurus, Apatosaurus, Brachiosaurus, and possibly Liopleurodon and Pterodactylus.
 Tyrannosaurus lived alongside Triceratops, Pachycephalosaurus, Ankylosaurus, Edmontosaurus, Quetzalcoatlus, and Mosasaurus.
 These two groups of animals lived about 89 million years apart from each other.

+I hope this post helps give you an idea of some basic things to look for in a media portrayal of dinosaurs and friends.
+Now you’re a licensed nitpicker.
+Congratulations!

 Image credits:
 [Tyrannosaurus](https://sauriangame.squarespace.com/blog/2018/9/20/tyrannosaurus-redesign-2018)